adambard/learnxinyminutes-docs/haxe.html.markdown

            The untyped keyword operates on entire *blocks* of code, skipping any type checks that might be otherwise required.
-This keyword should be used very sparingly, such as in limited conditionally-compiled situations where type checking is a hinderance.
+This keyword should be used very sparingly, such as in limited conditionally-compiled situations where type checking is a hindrance.

            In general, skipping type checks is *not* recommended.
 Use the enum, inheritance, or structural type models in order to help ensure